Updated: April 26th, 2023

 - right to withdraw consent to processing of your personal information.

 Some of those rights may only apply to you if you are resident in the EEA or a country with similar data protection laws.
 To find out more about those specific rights, see the last paragraph of this section and your local data protection authority’s website, such as the ICO’s website (www.ico.org.uk), if you are located in the UK, or the Irish Data Protection Commission’s website (www.dataprotection.ie), if you are located in Ireland.

 Additionally, California law grants California residents the right to, among other things, access, delete, and opt out of the sale of certain personal information.
 For more information, see the section on CALIFORNIA AND CCPA PRIVACY RIGHTS AND DISCLOSURES below.

 Exercising your rights.
-If you wish to exercise any of those rights, send an email to [email protected].
+If you wish to exercise any of those rights, please submit your request using this portal.